UshiPhilip/kodcode_git/week5/python_basic/games/README.md

 The hidden word is: #####.

-Left you X times to try.
+Left you 5 times to try.

 Please guess one letter (or quit to exit): a